ehough/promises/README.md

 # Why?

-[35%](https://w3techs.com/technologies/details/pl-php/5/all) of all PHP web servers still (sadly) run PHP 5.3 and lower.
+[35%](https://w3techs.com/technologies/details/pl-php/5/all) of all PHP web servers still (sadly) run PHP 5.3 and lower, but Guzzle Promises needs PHP 5.5 or higher.
-This library brings [Guzzle Promises](https://github.com/guzzle/promises) to PHP 5.3.29 and up.
+This fork makes [Guzzle Promises](https://github.com/guzzle/promises) compatible with PHP 5.3.29 through 7.1.

 # How to Use This Fork